JeJeff/piccolo/README.md

 # Piccolo Macropads
 These are mini macropads intended for video conference control.
-Setup by default for Zoom, it could be used to Teams, Webex, or any other video conference system with keyboard shortcuts just by changing the keymapping.
-And of course you can repurpose it for anything else you feel like.
+Setup by default for Zoom, it could be used to Teams, Webex, or any other video conference system (or anything else) with keyboard shortcuts just by changing the keymapping.

 The [Piccolo Macropad](https://github.com/JeJeff/piccolo/tree/main/piccolo) has 5 buttons, or 4 buttons and a rotary encoder, and an OLED screen.